WHAT ARE ROYALTIES?

 HOW DO AUCTIONS WORK?

 The first step to participating in auctions is to validate your status as an accredited investor by filling out our registration forms.
-You can then register for Single-Unit auctions individually for each auction that you’re interested in.
-If you wish to register for Multi-Unit offerings additional registration through our site with the custodial broker dealer is required.
+You can then register for Single-Unit and Multi-Unit auctions individually for each auction that you’re interested in.
 Once registered for an auction, you can place a bid simply by entering the amount you’d like to bid and clicking “Bid Now”.
 Our unique auction widget will keep track of bids in real time and notify you of other investors’ bids.

 All bids are binding and must be placed online before an auction closes.
 If you wish to place a bid through another medium, please contact us at email@example.com to discuss alternatives.